OpenTestJig/cornerreflector-77GHz-1sqm/README.md

 ## Proposed improvements for next version

-* Perforation vias should be without copper.
-Thus only mechanical holes, not vias.
+* Perforation vias should be without copper (only mechanical holes, not vias).
 * Copper planes should be removed from perforation areas.
-* Perforations should be aligned across one axis/line.
+* Perforations across each dimension should be aligned across one line.
+(Easier to break off.)
 * Mounting pieces should be thinned towards the end.
-* Perforations should be moved / thinned so that less edge-filing is needed.
+* Perforations should be moved / reduced such that no edge-filing is needed.

 License
 -------